 The first 12 months of the program are devoted to preclinical studies.
 All courses are required, no transfer credit is accepted, and no credit is awarded for pre-admission experiential learning.
-Students will complete 58 course credits for the preclinical year.
+Students will complete 19 requires courses and 58 course credits for the preclinical year.
 The preclinical year curriculum builds on the prerequisite coursework and clinical experiences that students have completed prior to matriculation.

 - Initial instruction in courses such as Basic Medical Sciences, Anatomy, and Physiology forms the foundation for the integrated medicine courses that follow.

-- The Practice and the Health System course provides an introduction to the structure and administrative principles used in healthcare organizations, in addition to a review of professional organizations, health policy trends, third party payment, legal issues, and the unique place that PAs hold in the healthcare system.
+- The multi-term Practice and the Health System course covers socioculteral influences on health and health disparities, an introduction to the structure and administrative principles used in healthcare organizations, a review of professional organizations, health policy trends, third party payment, legal issues, and the unique place that PAs hold in the healthcare system.

 - The Evidence-Based Practice course provides a practical approach to critical evaluation of the medical literature and its application to patient care.
 In the robust Surgery course, students learn the concepts, skills, and medical procedures to function in primary care and major surgical areas.